AstroRx is a stem cell therapy by Kadimastem in testing to possibly treat amyotrophic lateral sclerosis (ALS).

 The therapy comprises fully matured human astrocytes derived from human embryonic stem cells, given by intrathecal (into the fluid surrounding the spinal cord) injection to support damaged motor neurons.
 Motor neurons are nerve cells controlling muscle movement, whose loss is the hallmark of ALS.

-How AstroRx works
+How does AstroRx work?

 AstroRx in clinical trials

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
-The opinions expressed in this column are not those of ALS News Today, or its parent company, BioNews Services, and are intended to spark discussion about issues pertaining to ALS.